nanos-world/docs/versioned_docs/version-latest/core-concepts/scripting/classes-guide.md

 All you need to know about Classes

 All entities in nanos world are represented by a Class.
-In Lua, classes are represented by [tables](./scripting-reference/glossary/basic-types.md#table), etc\) are made with Classes/tables methods following an [OOP \(Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) pattern\).
+In Lua, classes are represented by [tables](./scripting-reference/glossary/basic-types.md#table).
+That means that every interaction with entities (Players, Characters, Props, etc) are made with Classes/tables methods following an [OOP \(Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) pattern\).
 In this page we will explain more about that.

 :::tip

-In nanos world we have 3 types of Classes (or Structures): `Classes`, `Static Classes` and `Utility Classes`.
+In nanos world we have 3 types of Classes (or structures): `Classes`, `Static Classes` and `Utility Classes`.

 :::